 Live dealer games are especially enjoyable on a tablet but play fine on a cell phone too.
 As far as phone models go, there’s not a lot to know.
 All the latest Android and iPhones, and even most older ones too, work fine.
 The limiting factor in getting a smooth gaming experience is usually the stability of your data connection rather than how many gigabytes of memory or what kind of a processor your phone has.

-Live dealer games are a bit more bandwidth intensive than slots or scratch cards (which demand the least bandwidth).
+Live dealer games are a bit more bandwidth intensive than slots.
 When you play on your phone on the go, try to get at least 3G data connection.
 4G or wifi is, of course, best.
 If you happen to lose your data connection, just in case you’re curious, your bet’s treated the same as it would be at a real-life casino if you stood up at the table.

 Many gamblers, especially high stakes ones, prefer playing live dealer games.
 Actual, physical cards, roulette wheels, and dice mean there’s no computerised random number generators involved.
 This lack of computers creates an extra level of confidence in the games and their randomness.

 There’s also another reason why high limit gamblers prefer live games: the online casino itself does not operate these games.
 Instead, independent game producers buy the games, and their whole business depends on delivering reliable, legit casino games.

 Big-name live game providers you’ll see in the UK:

 In addition, biggest online casinos, like Leo Vegas and Mr Green, for example, run their own live tables.